fourMs/MGT-python/docs/musicalgestures/_utils.md

 - `pb_prefix` *str, optional* - The prefix for the progress bar.
 Defaults to 'Progress'.
 - `print_cmd` *bool, optional* - Whether to print the full ffmpeg command to the console before executing it.
 Good for debugging.
 Defaults to False.
 - `stream` *bool, optional* - Whether to have a continuous output stream or just (the last) one.
 Defaults to True (continuous stream).
+- `pipe` *str, optional* - Whether to pipe video frames from FFmpeg to numpy array.
+Possible to read the video frame by frame with pipe='read', to load video in memory with pipe='load', or to write the frames of a numpy array to a video file with pipe='write'.
+Defaults to None.

 #### Raises